-In our laboratory, we use molecular, genetic, and microbiological techniques to study the lateral transfer of genes to and among bacteria native to area streams, stream sediments, and soils.
+In our laboratory, we use molecular, genetic, and microbiological techniques to study populations of native and introduced -- including pathogenic -- bacteria in natural streams and soils.
+Our main interest is in the lateral transfer of genes to and among bacteria in streams and soils.
 Lateral gene transfer - as opposed to the 'vertical' transfer of genes via simple cell division - allows genes to move between mature cells and thus to potentially spread very quickly through a population and even from species to species.
 Lateral gene transfer has had a profound effect on genome evolution, on pollutant biodegradation, and particularly on the development of antibiotic resistance in bacteria.
-Our current focus is on the transfer of resistance genes in streams and sediments.
+Our current focus is on the transfer of resistance genes in stream waters and sediments.
 Antibiotic overuse and misuse may lead to selection for resistance genes, many of which are found on mobile genetic elements such as plasmids and transposons, and these can potentially be transferred from human or animal strains to bacteria in the environment.
 Resistant environmental bacterial populations may then act as environmental reservoirs and evolutionary "incubators" of resistance genes, thus providing new variants and combinations of resistance phenotypes for subsequent transfer to human and animal pathogenic bacteria.
-We are currently using genetic 'capture' techniques to study actively transferring tetracycline resistance plasmids which, though acquired from native stream bacteria, may have their origins in introduced, antibiotic-selected fecal bacteria.
-We are also studying the distribution, occurrence, and gene content of integrons - DNA regions that collect multiple resistance genes - in fecal and environmental bacteria.
+We are currently using genetic 'capture' techniques and comparative genomics to study actively transferring resistance plasmids which, though acquired from native stream bacteria, may have their origins in introduced, antibiotic-selected fecal bacteria.

 Wilson, M.S., J. B. Herrick, C. O. Jeon, D. E. Hinman, and E. L. Madsen.
 2003.
 Horizontal transfer of phn-Ac dioxygenase genes within one of two phenotypically and genotypically distinctive naphthalene-degrading guilds from adjacent soil environments.
 Appl.
 Environ.
 Microbiol.
 69: 2172-2181.